Non-Compact Symplectic Toric Manifolds

-In this paper we extend Delzant's classification to non-compact symplectic toric manifolds.
-For a non-compact symplectic toric manifold the image of the moment map need not be convex and the induced map of the quotient need not be an embedding.
-Moreover, even when the map of the quotient is an embedding, its image no longer determines the symplectic toric manifold; a degree two characteristic class makes an appearance.
+\Abstract{A key \looseness=-1 result in equivariant symplectic geometry is Delzant's classif\/ication of compact connected symplectic toric manifolds.
+The moment map induces an embedding of the quotient of the manifold by the torus action into the dual of the Lie algebra of the torus; its image is a unimodular (``Delzant'') polytope; this gives a bijection between unimodular polytopes and isomorphism classes of compact connected symplectic toric manifolds.
+In this paper we extend Delzant's classif\/ication to non-compact symplectic toric manifolds.
+For a~non-compact symplectic toric manifold the image of the moment map need not be convex and the induced map on the quotient need not be an embedding.
+Moreover, even when the map on the quotient is an embedding, its image no longer determines the symplectic toric manifold; a degree two characteristic class on the quotient makes an appearance.
 Nevertheless, the quotient is a manifold with corners, and the induced map from the quotient to the dual of the Lie algebra is what we call a unimodular local embedding.

-We classify non-compact symplectic toric manifolds in terms of unimodular local embeddings of manifolds with corners into the duals of the corresponding Lie algebras and degree two cohomology classes on these manifolds with corners.
+We classify non-compact symplectic toric manifolds in terms of manifolds with corners equipped with degree two cohomology classes and unimodular local embeddings into the dual of the Lie algebra of the correspon\-ding torus.
+The main new ingredient is the construction of a symplectic toric manifold from such data.
+The proof passes through an equivalence of categories between symplectic toric manifolds and symplectic toric bundles over a f\/ixed unimodular local embedding.
+This equivalence also gives a geometric interpretation of the degree two cohomology class.}